 Summary

-The Grangemouth industrial complex in Scotland has been in the headlines throughout 2025 as its refinery closed and over 400 workers lost their jobs.
-While some have blamed net zero, the site’s owner was clear: aging infrastructure and uncompetitive operations were the cause.
+The Grangemouth industrial complex in Scotland has been in the headlines as its refinery closed in 2025 and over 400 workers lost their jobs.
+While some have blamed climate action, the site’s owner was clear: aging infrastructure and uncompetitive operations were the major cause.

-We outline four ‘no regrets’ actions that can create jobs rapidly: anaerobic digestion using local biomass, expanded green hydrogen production, carbon capture demonstration projects and local renewable power generation.
-We also identify critical policy gaps that must be addressed to secure the site’s long-term future.
+We outline four ‘no regrets’ actions to create new jobs and the critical policy gaps that must be addressed to secure the site’s long term future.

 For more information, contact